tijanab44/odin/notes/html-css-javasc.md

-Node.js (or just “Node”) is a JavaScript runtime environment that allows you to run JavaScript outside of your web browser.
+Node.js (or just “Node”) is a JavaScript runtime environment that allows you to run JavaScript outside of your web browser. that allows you to run JavaScript outside of your web browser.

+A value in JavaScript is always of a certain type.
+There are eight basic data types in JavaScript.
+We can put any type in a variable.

+NUMBER type
+STRING type
+let str = "Hello";
+let str2 = 'Single quotes are ok too';
+let phrase = `can embed another ${str}`;
+BOOLEAN
+NULL
+UNDEFINED
+The meaning of undefined is “value is not assigned”
+If a variable is declared, but not assigned, then its value is undefined OBJECT (do sad su bili 'primitivni' tipovi, jer njihova vrijednost moze da sadrzi samo jednu stvar-string, broj..)
+Type of operator -